-eCommerce has evolved significantly over the past decade and is expected to surpass a $2 trillion annual haul by the end of 2017, according to IBM.
+eCommerce has evolved significantly over the past decade and is expected to surpass $4 trillion in retail and e-commerce sales by 2020, according to IBM.

 There are a lot of Content Management Systems (CMS), hosted solutions, and plugins freely available for you to set up your online retail presence.
 But in the end, it will all come down to your own skills, expertise, and to some degree the type of solution and the number of transactions you’re hoping to process.

 If you don’t have any coding skills and you want to operate a relatively small online store, WordPress, WooCommerce, and hosted Shopify are great options.
 Also, Magento is the best platform for those who want more freedom to customize how the store looks.

 With these (almost) turn key solutions, you won’t have to write a single line of code.
 There are also more than enough free tutorials and forums to support the build.

 But if you’re a business that has enough resources to hire an experienced developer, you have to choose the appropriate programming languages for your eCommerce development project.